avnet-iotconnect/iotc-python-sdk/README.md

     cd sample/
     ```

-3. If your device already has a previous IoTConnect Python SDK version, uninstall it before installing the latest version:
+3. If your device already has a previous /IOTCONNECT™ Python SDK version, uninstall it before installing the latest version:
     ```sh
     pip list
     # Find your package name (iotconnect-sdk)